 Prep Tools & Utensils

 These are the items I used to prep and make this recipe:

-- I used these mini silicone pinch bowls for the spices.
+- pinch bowls for holding the spices

 Appliances & Cookware